An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: The generalized minimum information copula problem and its checkerboard approximation

 \subsection{Checkerboard approximation of the problem}

 Let $n \geq 2$ be a fixed discretization parameter as defined in Section~\ref{sec:approx}.
 Recall the formulation of the generalized minimum information copula problem given in~\eqref{eq:GMIC} and let $\check R \in \check \Cc_n([0,1]^d)$ and $\check S^J \in \check \Cc_n([0,1]^{|J|})$, $J \in \Jc$, be the checkerboard approximations of $R \in \Cc([0,1]^d)$ and $S^J \in \Cc([0,1]^{|J|})$, $J \in \Jc$, respectively.
-Since Problem~\eqref{eq:GMIC} is intractable in general, in the spirit of \cite{PiaHowBor12}, \cite{BedWil14} and \cite{SukSei25a}, among others, we consider its version with all the probability measures involved in its formulation replaced by checkerboard approximations.
+Since Problem~\eqref{eq:GMIC} is intractable in general, in the spirit of \cite{PiaHowBor12,BedWil14,SukSei25a}, among others, we consider its version with all the probability measures involved in its formulation replaced by checkerboard approximations.
 Roughly speaking, following~\eqref{eq:approx}, we would ideally want to set the discretization parameter $n$ to be ``as large as possible''.
-This aspect will be discussed in more detail in Section~\ref{sec:num}.
+This aspect is discussed in more detail in Section~\ref{sec:num} and in the supplement \cite{KojMar25}.
 We call the resulting problem the generalized minimum information checkerboard copula problem:

 Recall from Section~\ref{sec:approx} that $\check \Cc_n([0,1]^d)$ is in one-to-one correspondence with the set of copula arrays $\Cc_{d,n}$.
 We can thus expect to be able to completely formulate Problem~\eqref{eq:GMICC} in terms of copula arrays.
 For any $\check P, \check Q \in \check \Cc_n([0,1]^d)$, it can be verified from~\eqref{eq:check:P} that $\check P \ll \check Q \iff \supp(p) \subset \supp(q)$ and then, from~\eqref{eq:KL}, that